Please log in to watch this conference skillscast.

 - Functional Concurrency in .NET with C# and F# with Riccardo Terrell (Online Course on 1st - 4th December 2020)

 - Haskell eXchange 2020 (Online Conference on 4th - 5th November 2020)

 - Applied Domain-Driven Design — Full-Stack Event Sourcing (SkillsCast recorded in July 2020)

 - Intro to OCaml (SkillsCast recorded in June 2020)

 Communication Strategies with Programming

-A linguist by heart and a programmer by choice, Alfonso has brought his passion for natural languages to the computing world.
+A linguist by heart and a programmer by choice, Alfonso Garcia-Caro has brought his passion for natural languages to the computing world.
 He is the creator of Fable, a popular F# to JS compiler, and coauthor of the book "Mastering F#".
-Currently works as a web engineer using F# and Fable for highly productive and reliable software development.
+He currently lives in Chiba, Japan, and works with a fantastic team at Coursebase creating a next-gen learning management system.